azkiflay/kubernetes/README.md

 As can be seen on the right side of the figure, all cluster resources were deleted.

 ## EKS with Terraform
+Terraform is an Infrastructure as Code (IaC) tool developed by HashiCorp.
+It is one of the widely used IaC tools to deploy and delete AWS infrastructure including EKS.
+Using Terraform for EKS clusters has advantages over other options.
+Firstly, Terraform provides *unified workflow* management when other AWS infrastructure components are also deployed using Terraform.
+Secondly, Terraform enables *full lifecycle management* by creating, updating and deleting resources easily.
+Thirdly, Terraform determines resource dependency graphs before creating the EKS cluster.

 One of the easiest ways to create an EKS cluster is using a [repository](https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks) provided by HashiCorp.
 The Terraform configuration provisions security groups, Virtual Private Cloud (VPC), and an EKS cluster.

 The following demonstrates how EKS clusters can be created using Terraform. </br>